-219 - Appellate Advocacy (2 hours)
+219 - Appellate Advocacy LAWR III (2 hours)

-420 - Business Drafting LAWR (2 hours)
+420 - Business Drafting LAWR III (2 hours)

 This “best practices” course introduces students to commercial law and to the structuring, negotiation, drafting, and review of common commercial agreements.
 These agreements include: (1) non-disclosure and confidentiality agreements, (2) employment agreements, (3) services agreements, (4) agreements for the sale of goods, and (5) lending and security agreements.
 In addition to exploring applicable law and theory, students analyze, draft, redline, and actively discuss actual commercial contracts.
 In so doing, students explore both the specific effects of various contractual provisions and the potential broader commercial implications of such provisions.
 If not taken to satisfy LAWR III, this course will also satisfy the Practical Skills requirement.
 This course is a writing course with no exam.
 Contracts I and II are prerequisites.

-553 - Litigation Drafting LAWR (2 hours)*
+553 - Litigation Drafting LAWR III (2 hours)*

 * This course may be offered for 3 hours during some years.

 478 - Public Interest Drafting LAWR III (2 hours)